 Fisker wants to ensure the Tesla Model Y doesn’t enjoy a monopoly in the electric crossover segment when it enters production in 2021.
 The company is developing a rival model it plans to sell for under $40,000, putting the unnamed vehicle in the same price range as its Tesla-badged nemesis, which starts at $39,000.
 Fisker’s model will arrive during the second half of 2021 as one of three planned electric cars from the company.

-Fisker has released a series of teaser images to preview the model.
-The design doesn’t appear to be as extravagant as Fisker’s EMotion luxury sedan, which was first previewed as a concept car in 2016 and has yet to go into production.
-One quirk is the prominently placed radar unit, which sits behind glass front and center.
+Fisker has released a series of teaser images to preview the model, and it gave the world its first full look at its upcoming EV in July 2019.
+The design isn’t as extravagant as Fisker’s EMotion luxury sedan, which was first previewed as a concept car in 2016 and has yet to go into production.
+One quirk is the prominently placed radar unit that sits behind glass front and center.
 Automakers usually try to hide this hardware, but Fisker wanted to show it off.

 Turn signals integrated into the d-pillars remind us of the semaphores found on many classic cars.
 Posting on his official Facebook page, designer and company founder Henrik Fisker promised this layout provides extra safety when changing lanes.
-We haven’t seen the interior yet, but the company promises lots of space and tech, including a large head-up display.
+We haven’t seen the interior yet, but the company promises lots of space, recycled materials, and plenty of tech, including a large head-up display.

 The Fisker crossover will feature standard all-wheel drive, with one electric motor powering each axle.
 Fisker hinted at an 80-kilowatt-hour lithium-ion battery pack affording around 300 miles of range, but it’s keeping other details under wraps for now.
 Note that its engineering department is also developing solid-state batteries as an alternative to lithium-ion chemistry, but those batteries will be reserved for the costlier EMotion.
 Fisker has said the EMotion, which is expected to sell for over $100,000, will have a range of more than 500 miles.